creationix/do/README.markdown

 # `Do` it!

-`Do` is a library that adds higher level abstraction to continuables.
-What I mean by a continuable is the following:
+`Do` is a library that adds higher level abstraction to actions and continuables.
+What I mean by actions and continuables is the following:

-## Continuables
+### Actions and Continuables

     function divide(a, b) { return function (callback, errback) {
       // the timeout it to prove that we're working asynchronously